bhoward/focsipedia/docs/fp/intro.md

 Another way to say that a function is impure is that it depends on a **hidden state**&mdash;some extra information affecting the result that is not provided by the function's direct inputs.
-A common example is the method in the _java.util.Random_ class with prototype `int nextInt(int N)`, which returns a random integer between 0 and $N-1$.
+A common example is the method in the _java.util.Random_ class with signature `int nextInt(int N)`, which returns a random integer between 0 and $N-1$.
 The value of _nextInt_(5) could be 0, 1, 2, 3, or 4.
 This is not the behavior of a mathematical function!
 Behind the scenes,